emart149/CMPM-121-F25-D3/PLAN.md

 - [x] either spawn grid so that start of marker is in center of each rectangle or after instantiating map, shift location of marker to the middle of center rectangle
 - [x] fix issue with initial point values only being limited to 1,2,4.
 Related to pointValue being update later on
 - [x] Add Token Visibility Without Clicking Cache

+## D3.b: Globe-spanning gameplay

+- Key technical challenge: Can you set up your implementation to support gameplay anywhere in the real world, not just locations near our classroom?
+- Key gameplay challenge: Can players craft an even higher value token by moving to other locations to get access to additional crafting materials?

+### D3.b STEPS

+- [x] Create Data driven buttons to move player
+- [] track which cells contain caches using array of arrays(grid)
+  - [x] whenever map is moved it spawns more rectangles each time based of nearest center cell
+  - [] Deletes all cells out of view(create function that wipes old cells, then draws new ones)
+    - []maybe create class for each cell that has destroy function?
+  - [] remembers which cells contain tokens or not
+- []always despawn/spawn cells
+- []Anchored at Null Island
+- []Only cells near player are accessible
+- []cells forget memory when out of view and respawn with new values
+- []
+- []
+- []
+- []